Macau Grand Prix

+The Macau Grand Prix (Grande Prémio de Macau; 澳門格蘭披治大賽車 (ou3 mun2 gaak3 laan4 pei1 zi6 daai6 coi3 ce1)) is an annual motorsport road racing event for automobiles and motorcycles held on the Guia Circuit in Macau.
+The event includes the Formula Regional and Motorcycle Grand Prix title races, with other races for touring, grand touring and sports cars.

-The first Macau Grand Prix event was held in 1954, as a sports car event.
-In 1961, the title race became an open-wheel Formula Libre event.
-The event has also had a variety of support races in its duration.
-Production cars joined the event in 1957, which were superseded by touring cars in 1972.
-The event received world championship status from 2005 to 2014 as the final round of the World Touring Car Championship.
-In 1976, the Macau Motorcycle Grand Prix was introduced.
+The first Macau Grand Prix was held in 1954 as a sports car event.
+In 1967, the Macau Motorcycle Grand Prix was introduced.
 In 2008, a GT3 race was added to the event, which became known as the FIA GT World Cup.